 Greg Berger is the director of the Narco News TV video channel and the creator of the popular “Gringoyo” series of viral videos from Mexico.
 A self-identified “recovering documentary filmmaker,” in 2010 he stopped producing films for television, film festivals, and museums, and instead began to collaborate with social movements to make entertaining videos for mass audiences.
 He has been the co-director of the viral video program of the School of Authentic Journalism since 2010.

 Johanna Lawrenson is a longtime political organizer and collaborator and partner of the late Abbie Hoffman.
 Johanna was a key organizer in the effort to stop environmentally hazardous winter navigation on the St. Lawrence river in upstate New York.
 She and Abbie mentored Al Giordano at a young age and first introduced him to Latin American political movements in Nicaragua in the 1980s.

 Heather McCuen, New York based writer and narrative strategist whose writings and plays have been published and staged internationally.
 A 9/11 civilian first responder, Heather now teaches community-focused social media strategies for the United Nations mandated University for Peace.
-Heather is also a video producer and since 2013 has been co-director of the School of Authentic Journalism’s viral video group.
+Heather is also a video producer and has been co-director of the School of Authentic Journalism’s viral video workgroup.

 Mary E. King